Azure/acs-demos/acs-engine/preparation/script.md

 # Download and install ACS Engine

+In this document we'll prepare your environment for running the tutorials and demos we have for ACS Engine.

-# Setup the environment
+# Setup the client

+This section focuses on ensuring your client machine is ready.
+Here we are using a Linux environment.

 ## Environment Variables

-The following environment variables are currently configured:
+The demo/tutorial scripts use environment variables to ensure that they all work well together.
+The following environment variables are currently used:

 ```
 env | grep ACSE.*